 when Mary was ritually purified 40 days after the birth, that the family returned to

 Nazareth immediately afterwards.
-It also conflicts with the archeologial record which conclusively shows that Bethlehem was deserted during the 1st century BCE and 1st century CE.
+It also conflicts with the archeologial record which conclusively shows that nobody lived in Bethlehem during the 200 years between the beginning of the 1st century BCE and the end of the 1st century CE.

 ||Matthew 2:9: The story element which has the Magi following a star is

 obvious mythical.
 Any star or super-nova or comet or alignment of planets would obviously